This post contains affiliate links. When you purchase through our links, we may earn a commission.

 There are quite a few variations of Chicken Chasseur and I assume this is partly due to the fact that the French do not go into many details when sharing recipes.
 The instructions and ingredient lists are short and give much room for improvisation.

 Chicken braised in a robust tomato sauce is how Chicken Chasseur is usually pictured.
-Interestingly enough, there is absolutely no tomatoes or tomato paste in the Ginet Mathiot’s recipe.
+Interestingly enough, there are absolutely no tomatoes or tomato paste in Ginet Mathiot’s recipe.

-My version of Hunter’s Chicken is a faster and simpler one, developed for busy families and quick after work dinners.
-I replaced chicken parts with skinless boneless chicken breasts to speed up the cooking process and to cut a few calories if I am completely honest.
+My version of Hunter’s Chicken is faster and simpler, developed for busy families and quick after work dinners.
+I replaced chicken parts with skinless boneless chicken breasts to speed up the cooking process and to cut a few calories.

 By doing that, I imagine I reduced the cooking time by a half and the calorie count by a lot!